How do I record business expenses in a spreadsheet?

 One of the ways in which they may have been doing this is by employing a spreadsheet such as those provided by Microsoft and Google.
 For companies not using accounting software for bookkeeping, a spreadsheet approach allows an accurate view of the information.

-It is possible to summarise expenses on the spreadsheet and monitor how they fluctuate over the year.
+It is possible to summarise costs on the spreadsheet and monitor how company expenses fluctuate over the year.
 The advantage is that the process is quite simple, and most people will recognise the rows and columns and understand the calculation process from using the program for other purposes.
 To create the spreadsheet follow a simple process:

 It’s as easy as that!